Clyde Stride Ultra Marathon

 What is it?

-A 40-mile ultra-marathon along the stunning Clyde Walkway.
-The race starts near to Partick train station, and finishes at New Lanark
+A 60km ultra-marathon along the stunning Clyde Walkway.
+The race starts within walking distance of Partick train station, and finishes at New Lanark

 There is also a 4-person relay event.
 Teams can be male/female/non-binary/mixed but must contain 4 people.
 You may also want to include a driver.